landro/docker-kubernetes-101/Readme.md

 # Dockerhub

-- Image registry compararble to Maven central
+- Image registry comparable to Maven central
 - Other registries exist, also private ones

 ---